William Jennings Bryan delivers a campaign speech, interrupted by student heckling, at Ann Arbor Courthouse.

 Opening of the Michigan Theater; Wil-Dean Apartment built at 200 N. State.
 A2 Symphony Orchestra formed.

 Booker Brooks was the first African American to letter in track.
 Kingsley Post Apartments built at 809 E. Kingsley.
 Michigan League opened.
 Ann Arbor Civic Theater opened.
+Completion of the First National Bank Building at 201 S. Main Street.

 The Great Depression begins.
 Ann Arbor saved by University of Michigan.